-The Zoning Board of Appeals may approve a special permit for a substandard lot to be buildable in any zoning district, notwithstanding provisions in any other Article of this bylaw provided that the following standards and criteria are met:
+The Zoning Board of Appeals may approve a special permit for a substandard lot to be developed as a single-family or two-family home in any zoning district, notwithstanding provisions in any other Article of this bylaw provided that the following standards and criteria are met:

 - a.
 The applicant meets the residence and income requirements of the Edgartown Resident Homesite Committee, and is so certified by the Resident Homesite Committee, before submitting application to the Zoning Board of Appeals. - b.
 The lot has a minimum of 10,000 square feet. - c.
-The minimum requirements of the Edgartown Board of Health for water and septage to the lot are met, and so certified by the Edgartown Board of Health. - d.
-The requirements of Section 10.2.A of this bylaw are met.
+The minimum requirements of the Edgartown Board of Health for water and septage to the lot are met, and so certified by the Edgartown Board of Health, provided that a two-family dwelling must be served by Town sewer. - d.
+The requirements of Section 10.2.A of this bylaw are met. - e.
+Exterior Design: Any building containing a two-family dwelling must be consistent with surrounding structures in form and architecture while retaining the appearance of a single-family house. - f.
+Parking: Any parking or driveway areas not already paved shall have permeable surfaces. - g.
+Under no circumstance shall a substandard lot have more than two dwelling units.